 Through integrated planning, the team combined quantitative and qualitative hands-on analyses to develop a new program of space and explored the desired student experiences with the School of Nursing.
-The result of the effort produced a design that will be student-centric, more compatible with the pedagogy, and will increase the efficiency of the building and operations.
-The project includes the demolition of the School of Nursing House and, in its place, the construction a 42,000 sf addition.
+The result of the effort produced a building that is student-centric, more compatible with the pedagogy, and increases the efficiency of the building and operations.
+The project included the demolition of the School of Nursing House and, in its place, the construction of a 42,000 sf addition.

-New program spaces include open and enclosed study space for students, a café, reimagined administrative and faculty spaces to encourage cross-institutional collaboration, an expanded conference and event space, new centers for research and new, technology-rich learning spaces.
-The north end of the Pinkard Building will be renovated and clad in a more transparent skin to allow the building to enliven the street and create a welcoming learning environment.
+New program spaces included open and enclosed study space for students, a café, reimagined administrative and faculty spaces to encourage cross-institutional collaboration, an expanded conference and event space, new centers for research and new, technology-rich learning spaces.
+The north end of the Pinkard Building was renovated and clad in a more transparent skin to allow the building to enliven the street and create a welcoming learning environment.

 Construction Cost: $31 million